AddonAve/AutoMeds/README.md

 **IPC Multi-Character Support**
 	- Broadcast debuff info to alts (trackalt)
 	- Notify when Sneak/Invisible is wearing off (sitrack)
-	- Send commands to other characters that are running the addon
+	- Send commands to all characters that are running the addon
 		- Command: //ameds all [command]
 	- Target lists will auto save in a separate file per character